WordPress and Wix are two of the most popular website building tools out there.

 You can’t install new features or third-party themes on your own – something that’s possible in WordPress.
 Basically, if something can’t be found in the Wix user panel, it can’t be done.

-Apart from that, it’s Wix that has control of your website and in some extreme cases can get it offline if they feel that the website violates their terms of service in any way.
+Wix has control of your website and in some extreme cases can get it offline if they feel that the website violates their terms of service in any way.

 On the other hand, the ease of use when launching your website with Wix is truly impressive.
-There’s very little learning curve, no coding skills required, and basically anyone can use it to build a website or an e-commerce store on their own.
+There’s a very little learning curve, no coding skills required, and basically, anyone can use it to build a website or an e-commerce store on their own.

 When it comes to the types of websites you can build with Wix, the platform doesn’t limit you in any significant way.
-Some of the categories to choose from when signing up for a Wix account include: business, online store, photography, music, video, restaurant and foods, portfolio and CV, events, and many more.
+Some of the categories to choose from when signing up for a Wix account include business, online store, photography, music, video, restaurant and foods, portfolio and CV, events, and much more.

-Check out Wix’s own gallery of websites built with the platform to get a better idea of what people are doing with it.
+Check out Wix’s own gallery of websites built with the platform to get a better idea of what people have created using Wix.

 - Use Wix if you want to build a website for free.
 And especially if this is non-negotiable.